OnDesk

 It depends on what you need.
 For speed and affordability, OnDesk gives you full studio-format coverage in minutes.
 For industry exposure, The Black List is the go-to.
 For deep, personal feedback from someone who knows your creative vision, hire a script consultant.

-Coverage services typically charge $50-300 per script.
+In 2026, surviving traditional coverage companies charge $129-449 per script.
 Script consultants range from $300 to $2,000+.
 AI-powered options like OnDesk start free, with a $20/month plan for 8 full coverage reports.

 They're strong at structure, consistency, and speed.
 AI coverage catches pacing problems, plot holes, and character arc issues reliably.
 It's not a replacement for a person who can tell you "this feels like a Sundance film."
 Most working writers use both.